MrImmortal09/CSITTeam004/Assignment1/Project.md

 ### **1. Scope of the Project**

 #### **1.1 Purpose**
-The Instagram Clone project aims to replicate the core functionalities of the Instagram platform, allowing users to share content, interact, and communicate in a secure and scalable environment.
+The Pixello project aims to replicate the core functionalities of the Instagram platform, allowing users to share content, interact, and communicate in a secure and scalable environment.

 #### **1.2 Objectives**
 1. Develop a robust platform for photo and video sharing with interactive features such as likes, comments, and follows.